Arc of a Circle: Definition, Properties, and Examples

 Arc of a Circle

 A fundamental concept in geometry, the arc of a circle is applied in many disciplines, including engineering, architecture, and even the arts.
-This blog will explore the meaning of an arc, its characteristics, and offer real-world examples to highlight its uses.
+This blog will explore the meaning of an arc, and its characteristics, and offer real-world examples to highlight its uses.

 What is an Arc?